gardenlinux/glvd-contrib/glvd-contrib-guilde-draft.md

 With this setup, inside your local clone of the `gardenlinux/glvd` repo, you should be able to run `podman compose --file deployment/compose/compose.yaml up` which will bring up a local glvd environment including a recent snapshot of the database.

-You can check this using the Spring Boot actuater endpoint:
+You can check this using the Spring Boot Actuator endpoint:

 ```
 $ curl http://localhost:8080/actuator/health